IamGrootie/React-Expenses-Tracker/README.md

 ## Settings Page

-The settings page contains the user information and allows the change of any information that is needed.
+The settings page contains the user information, whereby first name, last name and email are filled in based on the inputted sign up information.
+Users can also opt to add additional information in their date of birth, mobile number and even upload their own profile picture.

 <p align="center">
   <img src="./imagesPresentation/Settings.png" align="center"/>